gwendi/craft-ai-client-js/README.md

 In the following we add 8 operations:

-1. The initial one sets the initial state of the agent, on July the 25th of 2016 at 5:30, in Paris, nobody is there and the light is off;
+1. The initial one sets the initial state of the agent, on July 25 2016 at 5:30, in Paris, nobody is there and the light is off;
 2. At 7:02, someone enters the room the light is turned on;
 3. At 7:15, someone else enters the room;
 4. At 7:31, the light is turned off;